 3. Better data will get you asking better questions.
 Better questions will transform your business and your life.

-Let’s say you track your advertising by asking each person that calls you, how they heard about your business.
-When you do this, you’re likely to get generic responses – things like: “I found you on the internet” or “I Googled you” or “I saw your website.”
+Let’s say you track your advertising by asking each person who calls you how they heard about your business.
+When you do this, you’re likely to get generic responses—things like: “I found you on the internet” or “I Googled you” or “I saw your website.”
 The takeaways from generic responses tend to be equally generic.
-As a business owner, you review your caller surveys and think, “man, I’ve got to invest more in my website.”
+As a business owner, you review your caller surveys and think, “Man, I’ve got to invest more in my website.”

 It’s treating your marketing strategy like this:

 Versus coming up with a strategy and planning things out like this: